 Translocation of E coli across M-cells is reduced by soluble plant fibres, particularly plantain and broccoli, but increased by the emulsifier Polysorbate-80.
 These effects occur at relevant concentrations and may contribute to the impact of dietary factors on Crohn’s disease pathogenesis.

-The evidence suggests that this ingredient is potentially toxic, particularly the lower grade versions – which are typically used in cosmetics which list Polysorbate 80 in their ingredients lists.
+The evidence suggests that this ingredient is potentially toxic, particularly the lower grade versions – which are typically used in cosmetics that list Polysorbate 80 in their ingredients lists.

-It can be considered a concern to accept vaccines which contain the ingredient.
+It can be considered a concern to accept vaccines that contain the ingredient.